 What is blue light?

 Blue light mimics sunlight at its brightest.
 Research shows that prolonged exposure to blue light affects our sleep cycle.
 Our body is attuned to an internal clock.
 Every morning, the sun’s natural blue light signals your body to wake up.
 And as darkness sets in, your body realises it is time to go to bed.
 However, with the varying amounts of blue light, we’re exposed to at night, your body’s clock gets confused.
-This results in exhaustion, tired and puffy eyes and headaches.
+This results in exhaustion, tired and puffy eyes, and headaches.
 With time, exposure to artificial blue light can also cause several health concerns like a retinal injury.
 One way to combat the stress on your eyes is by using blue light blocking glasses.
+These glasses are also commonly referred to as glasses for computer usage or computer protection glasses.

 How can they help?